SCOM – System Center Operations Manager

 What is SCOM?

-For the uninitiated we often get asked what SCOM is.
+For the uninitiated, we often get asked what SCOM is.
 For all the IT newbies out there, here is a description of “SCOM for Dummies”!
-System Center Operations Manager (SCOM for short) is Microsoft’s software solution for infrastructure and application monitoring.
+System Center Operations Manager (or SCOM for short) is Microsoft’s software solution for infrastructure and application monitoring.

-It is actually a part of a suite of products contained within Microsoft System Center – this mix of technically independent point products is aimed at corporate IT operations1to manage a complex cloud based network of server and client desktop systems.
-The 6 main component products within System Center 2012 R2 (Microsoft’s latest version) are:
+It is actually a part of a suite of products contained within Microsoft System Center – this mix of technically independent point products is aimed at corporate IT operations1to manage a complex cloud-based network of server and client desktop systems.
+The 6 main component products within SCOM System Center 2012 R2 (Microsoft’s latest version) are:

 - Operations Manager (SCOM): Infrastructure and application monitoring